 Central America is composed of seven countries that connect North and South America.
 Some of the countries may not be very large, but this means travelers on tight schedules will get to see more of a country.

 Still, touring Central America is not to be rushed.
-Some of the most intriguing spots are in remote locations.
+Some of the most intriguing places to visit in Central America are in remote locations.
 Hiking into some locations may be required, so travelers should make sure they’re in good physical condition.

 But travel to this region doesn’t have to be strenuous.
 If it were, Central America wouldn’t be so popular with seniors looking for someplace different to retire.
 Gorgeous beaches, just made for sunbathing, can be found on both the Caribbean and Pacific sides of Central America.